gideon-ogunbanjo/WeatherWhiz/README.md

 - Weather forecast: WeatherWhiz also provides you with a weather forecast for the next 7 days.
 The forecast includes information about the temperature, humidity, wind speed, and chance of precipitation.

 - Multiple locations: WeatherWhiz allows you to search multiple locations.
-It is not just limited to a particular continent or area, it covers every geographical country/city on the globe.
+It is not just limited to a particular continent or area, it covers every geographical locatio on the globe.
 - Detailed information: WeatherWhiz provides detailed information about weather conditions such as the sunrise and sunset time, humidity, visibility, and atmospheric pressure.

 ### API